How to generate an OpenAPI document with Pydantic V2

 Authenticate with Speakeasy using the following command:

-Generate an SDK Using Speakeasy
+Generating an SDK using Speakeasy

 Run the following command to generate an SDK from the openapi.yaml